 If you are looking to take the next step towards a career in product management, these tools can help you get the necessary background you need to succeed.

-If you are already ready to find a great job as a product manager, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+Or maybe you are already ready to find a great job as a product manager, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with our industry and career mentors to get help with your job search, join Pathrise.